mkravos/auto-parts-product-system/README.md

 * Completed Client User Interface styling and design

 To-do list:
-* Navigation Links functionality
-* Post interaction functionality
+* Login and Authentication functionality

 ## Status
 The project may be continued at a later date.